Close

 Our Miami maritime and admiralty attorneys can help you regardless of your injuries.

-Statutes of Limitations for Maritime and Admiralty Lawsuits in Miami, FL
+What is the Statute of Limitations for Maritime and Admiralty Lawsuits?

-The statute of limitations refers to the time limit an injured person must file a maritime and admiralty lawsuit or insurance claim in Miami.
-However, federal law has different deadline requirements depending on the victim in the case.
+The statute of limitations refers to the period within which an injured person must file a maritime lawsuit or insurance claim.
+However, federal law sets different deadlines depending on the type of claim filed.
 It is crucial to identify the correct statute of limitations in your case.
 With rare exceptions, the court will dismiss your case if you do not file within the time limit, preventing you from recovering compensation through litigation.

 For families who have suffered an untimely death because of another person’s negligence, the Death on the High Seas Act provides three years from the date of the accident to file a lawsuit.
 However, the fatal accident must have occurred at least three nautical miles away from shore.